Coin Lists

 There are a few coins that match the LMU standard at other intervals: 2 1/2 francs - Belgium (1848-1849, 1848-1865), and the Papal States (1867).
 There are also two Spanish coins are close, but do not match the LMU standard: (1808-1814, 12 grams at 0.903 fine, 1873, 13.5 grams at 0.9 fine).

 A number of coins do not match the LMU standard, but mirror it at fixed ratio.
 Coinage in former Spanish colonies in Latin America mirrored LMU coinage at a 5 to 1 ratio (similiarly, the rouble at a 4 to 1 ratio).
-Other countries mirror the LMU standard after the currency was debased (e.g., Italy, San Marino).
+Other countries mirror the LMU standard after the currency was debased (e.g., Italy, San Marino, Vatican City).
 Certain closely related coins are also included here, such as the Portugal 25 gram escudo — which differs only in fineness (0.835, not 0.9).
 The nature of the variance is noted with an astericks.